ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_neural_networks.md

 ---

-23. Can a neural network with only RELU (non-linearity) act as a linear classifier?
+Q. Can a neural network with only RELU (non-linearity) act as a linear classifier?

 <details><summary><b>Answer</b></summary>